About Injectable Fillers

 - Procedure Recovery Location

-All injectable fillers on the market today are FDA-approved and are safe to use.
-It is important to discuss the differences between each filler treatment to decide which is the best choice for your specific situation.
+Yes, all injectable fillers on the market today are FDA-approved and are safe to use.
+It is important to discuss the differences between each filler treatment with Dr. Woodyard to decide which is the best choice for your specific needs.